 We use de-nitrification to our advantage, as needed, to maintain the ratio of nitrogen to other elements in the range that is most appropriate for the types of crops we are growing.

 Mineralization is the breakdown of organic matter into individual elements (macro nutrients like potassium, calcium, sulfate, phosphorous, magnesium and micro nutrients like iron, copper, molybdenum, zinc, etc).
-Mineralization is done by heterotrophic bacteria in anaerobic conditions.
+Mineralization is done by heterotrophic bacteria in both aerobic and anaerobic conditions.
 In our Clear Flow Aquaponic Systems®, the netting in the mineralization tank serves as a means of collection of the fine suspended solids.
 We do not aerate this tank to encourage heterotrophic bacteria to thrive and break down the solids into all of the elements the plants need.
 The dwell time in that tank gives the heterotrophs time to break down the solids.
 What is released are the actual elements (minerals) that the plants need.

 Both nitrifying and heterotrophic bacteria exist everywhere and do these same processes whether in the water or soil.